-Agona East district with its capital Nsaba forms part of the new districts and municipalities created by President, J.A Kufuor.
+Agona East district with its capital, Nsaba, forms part of the new districts and municipalities created the Ghana Government.
 The district is made up of two (2) Paramount Areas- Agona Nyakrom traditional Area and Agona Nsaba Traditional Area.
 The Agona East District's Estimated Population now stands at 85,339 with female slightly dominating at an estimated population of 43,864.